-Each dot in the chart below was a member of the Senate in 1978.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Curtis is shown as a purple triangle. (analysis methodology)
+Curtis is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 1978 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Curtis was the primary sponsor of 1 bill that was enacted:

 - S. 409 (95th): A bill to designate the Meat Animal Research Center located near Clay Center, Nebr., as the Roman L. Hruska Meat Animal Research Center.